 The illusion is that consumers have a choice between (1) paying a fee to a travel agency and (2) somehow getting the service for free.
 The truth is that there is a cost associated with business travel management.
 With a travel agency, the cost is clearly stated.
 However, understanding the cost to companies handling travel internally can be more tricky.

 Companies considering self-administered travel programs should consider the following:

 Do travel agencies effectively represent their customers?
 In simplest terms, companies want the lowest price, and airlines want the highest revenue.
 Both will not get their wish.
 The mission of airline yield management is to extract as much money from customers as circumstances will allow.
 The model is something like this: the less you need to go, the cheaper the ticket; the more you have to go, the more expensive the ticket.

 Even in the days of airline compensation to travel agencies, there was always strong motivation for travel agents to find the best deals to cement customer loyalty.
 Under the new model, travel agents charge fees to customers for services performed.
 Good performance and cost savings are rewarded by loyalty.

 In the final analysis, the invisible hand of the marketplace decides the value of travel agents.
 It’s really very simple: If the value is there, customers will pay for the service.
 If not, they may change their own oil.

 Founded in 1985, Hess Corporate Travel is a leading US travel management, consulting and advisory firm specializing in business travel operations.
 Hess Corporate Travel integrates advanced technological tools, a fierce determination to look after customer needs, and a level of personalized service that is uncommon these days.
-A representative of American Express Travel offering worldwide strength, Hess Corporate Travel is privately owned and operated.
+With networking around the globe, offering worldwide strength, Hess Corporate Travel is privately owned and operated.